Andreas1331/ragemp-roleplay/README.md

 * Advanced inventory & item system with item bases saved in the database
 * Inventory menu using CEF
 * Database system utilizing Entity Framework for ORM querying
+  * Multiple providers included out of the box (PostgreSQL, MySQL or InMemory)
 * Clothing customizer using CEF
 * Vehicle tuning using CEF
 * System for interacting with any object in the gameworld